-(16) ASSERT(<λx.only(<λy∃z[novel(z) & by(y,z) & knows(p, z)], x>), g>)

-Given the informal analyses of only and ASSERT developed above, we arrive at the following: It is asserted that John knows a novel by Goethe and that John does not know a novel by another, comparable person.
+(16) $ASSERT(\langle \lambda x.only(\langle \lambda y \exists z[novel(z) \& by(x,z) \& knows(p, z)], x \rangle), g \rangle)$ know a novel by another, comparable person.
 And the felicity conditions are that those persons x are under discussion such that John knows only a novel by x.
-The other reading, (15.c), should make the same assertion, but with respect to a different felicity condition, namely that the properties of Peter are under discussion.
+The other reading, (15b), should make the same assertion, but with respect to a different felicity condition, namely that the properties of Peter are under discussion.